sjlvanq/php-github-portfolio/README.md

 # Simple Github Portfolio

-A simple website project that showcases your GitHub repositories, allowing you to fetch and display their READMEs.
+A simple website that showcases your GitHub repositories, allowing you to fetch and display their READMEs.
 It uses the php-github-api client.

 Demo: [https://lode.uno/portfolio/](https://lode.uno/portfolio/)